top of page

 National Advocacy

-Part of our role at the Federation is to track and follow important national issues and related funding, legislation and advocacy opportunities so we can keep families and our affiliates informed and engaged in topics that impact families.
-Below you will find a video with our most recent listing of national advocacy organizations that can assist you in your efforts to represent the voice of families.
+Below is a video with a listing of national advocacy organizations that can assist you in your efforts to represent the voice of families.
 Go to the green "View Slides with Clickable Links" button to go through the slides at your own pace and to access direct links to the websites and resources we have included.
-For information to help you with state level advocacy, click here
+State advocacy information is available below the national resources provided here.

 Stay Connected and Informed